ARM-software/abi-aa/buildattr64/buildattr64.rst

 or does the translation and produces a diagnostic.

-For a platform that uses GNU Program Properties in loadable-units the attributes in aeabi-feature-and-bits can be translated to the appropriate bit flag value in ``GNU_PROPERTY_AARCH64_FEATURE_1_AND`` with the following formula:
+For a platform that uses GNU Program Properties in loadable-units the attributes in aeabi_feature_and_bits can be translated to the appropriate bit flag value in ``GNU_PROPERTY_AARCH64_FEATURE_1_AND`` with the following formula: